spryker/spryker-shop-core/Bundles/ShopUi/src/SprykerShop/Yves/ShopUi/Theme/default/components/organisms/header/README.md

-Creates a layout part at the top of the site that consists of top navigation bar, logo, search form and main site navigation bar.
+Creates a layout part at the top of the site that consists of a top navigation bar, logo, search form and main site navigation bar.